atajti/fbpack/README.md

 found is to create a command line R script, and calling it from an other R session, each time start and close the Selenium server and clean the memory.
 This workaround also slows the workflow.

-Another issue is password **encryption**.
-In future versions, I plan to introduce interactive login, because the functions need the password as unencrypted strings.
-This solution would need functions which are working without new browsers, or some solutions to store and use cookies in an R session.
+Another issue is password **encryption**, because the functions need the password as unencrypted strings.
+One can use interactive login (login in the browser), but it is needed for every new call, so is not scalable.
+One solution would need functions which are working without new browsers, or some solutions to store and use cookies in an R session.
 Another solution would be the encryprion of the password string, but I could not find any function for this task.